-There are three available configurations of Superior Drummer 3.
+There are two available configurations of Superior Drummer 3.

-For all new customers that do not own Superior Drummer 2 or EZdrummer 2.
+For all customers that do not already own EZdrummer 2.

 For owners of any version of EZdrummer 2.